sonic-net/SONiC/doc/vxlan/Overlay ECMP with BFD.md

 At a high level the following should be supported:

 - Configure ECMP with Tunnel Nexthops (IPv4 and IPv6)
+- Support IPv6 tunnel that can support both IPv4 and IPv6 traffic
 - Tunnel Endpoint monitoring via BFD
 - Add/Withdraw Nexthop based on Tunnel or Endpoint health